hotam-singh/tutorials/tutorials.md

 * No built-in routing supp.
 * No static file serving.

-## What are middleware in node.js?
+## What are middlewares in nodejs?
 Middleware are the functions that are invoked by the Express routing layer before your final request handler is made.
 Express invokes all the middleware functions each time when client makes a request.

 ### Types of middlewares: